 (9) Smoking within the capitol buildings is prohibited.

-(10) Weapons - with the exception of those carried by peace officers in the course of their duties, firearms or other weapons, concealed or otherwise, are prohibited within the capitol buildings and grounds without the express written permission of the board.
+(10) Weapons - with the exception of those carried by peace officers in the course of their duties and as expressly authorized under section 105.41(N) of the Revised Code, firearms or other weapons, concealed or otherwise, are prohibited within the capitol buildings and grounds without the express written permission of the board.

 (11) Attire - full attire, including shirts and shoes or comparable footwear, are required within the capitol buildings.

 (H) The board reserves the right to limit the use of capitol buildings or grounds, at any time, due to unforeseen operational circumstances, including but not limited to emergency repairs or urgent security concerns.
 Every reasonable effort will be made to alleviate the effects of any such limitation.

 (I) These rules may be waived by the executive director, chairman, or their designees for good cause shown.
 Any person wishing to obtain a waiver of board rules must contact the board, in writing, within a reasonable time in advance of the event.